fostroll/junky/doc/README_DATASETS.md

 sequence, calls the `.fit()` and the `.transform()` methods.
 All params are the params of those methods.
 Returns the return of the `.transform()`.

 Consider new object creation instead.
-One boy is invoked this method and died.
+One boy has invoked this method and died.

 ```python
 o = ds.clone(with_data=True)
 ```
 Makes a deep copy of the `TokenDataset` object.
 If **with_data** is `False`, the `Dataset` source in the new object will be empty.
-The model and all other attributes attributes will be copied.
+The model and all other attributes will be copied.

 ```python
 ds.save(file_path, with_data=True)